joshstephenson/SEAS/scripts/README.md

 Use `import_from_opensubtitles.py`.
 This is most likely the first thing you will do.

 #### To generate a corpus of alignments between source and target languages
 Use `corpus_generator.py`.
 Will need to pass directory of year imported from `import_from_opensubtitles.py` as well as a source and target file.
+For example if you have a directory `./data/2024` with titles from 2024 and you want to generate alignments between English and German you would run `corpus_generator.py data/2024 eng ger` and the alignments would be put into `data/2024/all.eng` and `data/2024/all.ger`.
+Sentences (utterances) will be on the same line number as their counterpart, so the first line in all.eng aligns with the first line in all.ger, etc...

 #### You want to generate alignments for a single title using vector embeddings
 This is a multi-step process that involves quite a few things but you can use this script to facilitate all of that: `run_vecalign.py`.
 That script will run: